Submitting a Stage One complaint

 Who should I contact?

-An issue should initially be raised through someone close to its origin (lecturer, module leader, award leader, head of department, relevant administrator, person responsible for a particular service, Student Representative etc) or taken to a Student Support Adviser (in the case of a complaint relating to a faculty) or the Reception Point of the Service concerned (in the case of a University service department).
-If you are unsure of whom to contact, please ask at one of the Information Points.
+An issue should initially be raised through someone close to its origin (lecturer, module leader, award leader, head of college, relevant administrator, person responsible for a particular service, Student Representative etc) or taken to a Student Support Adviser (in the case of a complaint relating to a college) or the Reception Point of the Service concerned (in the case of a University service department).
+If you are unsure of whom to contact, please ask at one of the Information Points or email firstname.lastname@example.org.

 A complaint may initially be raised verbally or by e-mail, and should indicate the outcome being sought.
 A student complainant may wish to consult the Students' Union Advice Centre for advice.

 A complaint should be raised as soon as possible after the actions/lack of actions which prompted it; the greater the time delay from an action/lack of action to submission of the complaint, the more difficult it will be for the complaint to be thoroughly investigated.
-Complaints will not normally be accepted if submitted more than three months after the issue arose unless there was good reason why the issue could not have been raised sooner.
+Complaints will not normally be accepted if submitted more than 28 days (four weeks) after the issue arose unless there was good reason why the issue could not have been raised sooner.

 If an immediate solution cannot be found and further investigation is required, the person receiving the complaint should acknowledge receipt within three working days or as soon as is practically possible (recognising that if a complaint is addressed to an individual, that person won’t always be immediately available), giving an indication of the likely timescale for a full response to be given.